kimm310/spomoo_evo/README.md

 # Spomoo Android App
-This Android app was initially developed by https://github.com/juliusmuet/Spomoo and has been further developed as part of the "Android App Evolution" internship at RUB.
+The [original](https://github.com/juliusmuet/Spomoo) Spomoo Android App was developed by Julius Müther and has been further developed by four other students as part of the "Android App Evolution" internship at RUB.

-Following features have been added to the project: Video Library, Daily Video Reminder Notifications, Digit Span Task, Water Tracker.
+Following features have been added to the project: Video Library, Video Notifications, Water Tracker, Digit Span Task.
+The user can access the video library to watch short exercise videos.
+At random times, the app will notify the user twice a day to remind the user to do these exercises.
+In addition, the user can track how much water they drank, and they can also do the digit-span task to test their short-term memory.

+For more information about the other features and functionalities, visit [Spomoo Github Repository](https://github.com/juliusmuet/Spomoo).

 ## Download APK file
 coming soon